harsh244/decompress/README.md

 # Uncompress
-unzip all *.zip* files in your directory at once using zcat
+unzip and extract all *.zip* and *tar.gz* files in your directory at once.

 Move this file into the concerned directory and run the command below;-